 Adjust an oven rack towards the lower third of the oven.
 Preheat the oven to 300°F (150°C).

-Add one tablespoon of the oil to a wide, heavy-bottomed, oven-safe pot (like a Dutch oven).
-If you do not have a Dutch oven, see the tips below.
+Prepare the pork: Add one tablespoon of the oil to a wide, heavy-bottomed, oven-safe pot (like a Dutch oven).
+If you do not have a Dutch oven, see the tips for using a baking dish below.

-Strain the cooking liquid and save it.
+Strain the cooking liquid: Pour the cooking liquid through a fine-mesh strainer and reserve it for later.
 Discard the onion, oranges, and spices.

-Spread the shredded carnitas on a baking sheet and pour enough of the saved cooking liquid to moisten them.
-If your cooking liquid has solidified, rewarm some of it in a small saucepan before adding it to the pork.
+Make crispy carnitas: Spread the shredded carnitas on a baking sheet and pour enough of the reserved cooking liquid to moisten them.
+(If your cooking liquid has solidified, rewarm some of it in a small saucepan before adding it to the pork.)

 Serve carnitas in tacos, burritos, salads, rice, or with your favorite sides.